jiaohehu/NPreview/DOC-diagram.md

   + `rect.rhombus`      - draw/fill a rhombus shape
   + `rect.trapezoid`    - draw/fill a trapezoid shape

-    The `rect` instruction would draw/fill a rectangle area.
-The width of the area is provided by (rectw).
-The height of the rectangle is (recth).
+    The `rect` instruction draws a rectangle,
+    `rect.parallelgram` draws a parallelgram, `rect.rhombus` draws a rhombus, and `rect.trapezoid` draws a trapezoid shape.

-    The default operation is to draw the outline of the rectangle.
-However, if the (filldraw) setting is set to 'fill' or 'filldraw' then an attemp is made to color the entire area using the (fill) settings.
-If the 'filldraw' value is set then the outline of the rectangle is also to be drawn using either black or a designated color specified by the (stroke) setting.
+    These instructions are all area operations.
+By default it draws the outline of the shape, but if (fill) is set, then it also fills the area using the fill color specified by (fill).
+It always draw the outline of the shape even when (fill) is set, unless (stroke-width) is specifically set to "0".

-    The `rect.parallelgram` will draw/fill a parallelgram.
-The overall width and height of the parallelgram is set in accordance with the (rectw) and (recth) settings.
-This means that the horizontal difference between its lower-left and upper-right hand corner is always equal to (rectw), and the height difference between the upper parallel line and lower parallel line is always equal to (recth).
-However, the topleft and bottomright part of the rect area will be sliced off to make the shape of a parallelgram.
+    The overall size of the quadrilateral is controlled by the (rectw) and (recth) setting, which specifies the width and height of the shape in grid unit length.
+These settings apples to all shapes, even parallelgrams.
+For a parallelgram, this means that the horizontal difference between its lower-left and upper-right hand corner is always equal to (rectw), and the height difference between the upper parallel line and lower parallel line is always equal to (recth).

+    However, for a parallelgram, the topleft and bottomright part of the rect area will be sliced off to make the shape of a parallelgram.
 The amount of incursion is determined by the (slant) setting.
-If it is set to "0.3" which is default, then the incursion is to be 30 percent of the overall width from the topleft and 30 percent of the overall width from the bottomright.
+This setting is a number between 0.1 and 0.9.
+It describes the portion of the total width that is to make up the "slanting" part of the parallelgram.
+For example, if it is set to "0.3" which is default, it means that 30 percent of the overall width will be used for slanting.
+This means 30 percent of the distance of the overall width from top left corner moving towards the right, and 30 percent of the overall width from the bottom right corner moving towards the left, will be the "slanting" part of the parallelgram.

     The `rect.rhombus` shape is drawn with diamond head and tail pointing to the left and right.
 There is currently no provision to change